AsaCooperStickland/FlatMinimaInterpretability/README.md

 Fig.2 - Changing learning rate and varying Fisher penalty with SGD as the optimizer.
 Sparsity refers to the fraction of activations that were non-zero after the ReLU activation function.
 </p>

+Overall it's difficult to extrapolate from the limited experiments recorded in the graphs above, but we can speculate that Fisher penalties lead to more linear mode connectivity, at least for some learning rate ranges.
+They also seem to create sparser activations, at least for lower learning rates.
+Again very speculatively, it's possible that over 50% sparsity is required for Git Re-Basin to work, but that increasing sparsity too much leads to instability.
+I'm excited to dig in to this idea and get to the bottom of these results!